sekimura/text-markdown-pegmarkdown/README.markdown

 Text-Markdown-PegMarkdown
 =========================

-Perl extension for John MacFarlane's [peg-markdown](http://github.com/jgm/peg-markdown/), an implementation of markdown in C, using a PEG (parsing expression grammar).
+Perl extension interface for John MacFarlane's [peg-markdown](http://github.com/jgm/peg-markdown/), an implementation of markdown in C, using a PEG (parsing expression grammar).

 INSTALLATION